Principles of emissions trading

 EU Emissions Trading System for companies

 Stationary installations in the industry and energy sector have participated in the EU’s Emissions Trading System since 2005.
 Since 2012, aviation has also been included.
-Companies emitting greenhouse gases receive a limited allocation of emission allowances from the competent authority (in Austria the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology).
+Companies emitting greenhouse gases receive a limited allocation of emission allowances from the competent authority (in Austria the Federal Ministry Agriculture, Forestry, Regions and Water Management).
 If a company emits more greenhouse gas emissions than its allocation, it may buy allowances from other companies.
 Allowances are traded by joining an exchange that lists carbon allowance products, via brokers (for example banks), or directly between operators.

 The pilot phase of the EU Emissions Trading System (EU ETS) from 2005 to 2007 was an opportunity to gain first experiences of emissions trading and to prepare Europe for international emissions trading starting from 2008.
 The second phase of the EU ETS from 2008 to 2012 coincided with the first commitment period under the Kyoto-Protocol.
 In the first and second trading period, companies participating in the EU ETS were provided with a free allocation of EU Allowances (EUAs) by the national authorities based on national allocation plans.